thiruloshini/money-matter-app/README.md

-# money-matter-app
+# 💰 Money Matter App

-Money Matter is a smart finance app to track income, expenses, and savings.
-It helps users plan budgets, view reports, and manage money easily in one place
+Money Matter is a simple personal finance tracker that helps you record your income and expenses, plan budgets, and view spending reports easily.

+## Features
+- Track income and expenses
+- Smart budget planning
+- Monthly report visualization
+- Simple and clean UI

+## Tech Used
+HTML | CSS | JavaScript

+## Author
+Developed by Thiruloshini A